patrick-llgc/Learning-Deep-Learning/paper_notes/adriver_i.md

 - Architecture
 	- World model is a VLM Similar to Llava.
 The LLM component is based on Vicuna-7B (SFT'ed from Llama2) and
 	- Video diffusion model (VDM), similar to [VideoLDM](videoldm.md).
 It is conditioned on historical frames and control signals.
-		- The text encoder of VDM is not powerful enough to understand the control signal, so it is **transcribed to qualitative descroption by GPT3.5**. --> This needs to be improved.
+		- The text encoder of VDM is not powerful enough to understand the control signal, so it is **transcribed to qualitative descroption by GPT3.5**. --> This is NOT reasonable, and must be improved.
+See the notes of [Drive into the Future](drive_wm.md) for training tricks.

 #### Technical details
 - Training of VLM (MLLM)